hansonjw/book-search/README.md

 Schemas directory:
 - (X) index.js: Export your typeDefs and resolvers.
-- resolvers.js: Define the query and mutation functionality to work with the Mongoose models.
+- (X) resolvers.js: Define the query and mutation functionality to work with the Mongoose models.
-- typeDefs.js: Define the necessary Query and Mutation types:
+- (X) typeDefs.js: Define the necessary Query and Mutation types:
     - Query type:
         - me: Which returns a User type.
     - Mutation type: